 What to pack

-The biggest concern for Buffalo Creek mountain biking is water, so make sure you bring plenty with you.
-Here’s what I recommend bringing with you for your ride:
+The biggest concern for Buffalo Creek mountain biking is water, so make sure you bring plenty with you (at least 3 L).
+Here’s what I typically bring for big backcountry rides:

 The Buffalo Creek IMBA Epic loop is a fun and scenic cross-country ride.
 As far as ‘epicness’ goes, I wouldn’t say it’s the most epic of IMBA epics.
 There’s really nothing technical or difficult about this ride other than the miles and elevation.

 I’m glad I did it once – and you should definitely ride it if you haven’t already – but if and when I return to Buffalo Creek I think I’ll choose to explore some of the other trails and loops in the area instead.

 Have you explored the Buffalo Creek mountain bike trails outside of Denver?
 Which were your favorites?
 Leave a comment below!